The Ultimate Taiwan Travel Guide

 CASH TO BRING WITHOUT DECLARATION

-Taiwan allows you to carry up to NTD 100,000 (approximately USD 3,000) in cash without needing to declare it at customs.
+Taiwan allows you to carry up to NTD 100,000 (approximately USD 3,000) in cash without declaring it at customs.

 For more information, you can view Taoyuan International Airport’s Currency Restriction.